roobini-gamer/ZA-WARUDO/README.md

 - python

 ## works on:
-probably any debian based distro tested on (kali-parrotOS-demon linux-ubuntu)
-Im not sure if its work on TERMUX app try it by yourself
+only on kali linux by default but you can run it on other debian based distros but you need to download all the toolsused by this script (look at screenshots) and give them the same path like kali-linux tested on (kali-linux / parrotOS /demon-linux / ubuntu) Im not sure if its work on *TERMUX* app try it by yourself

 # Instalation:
 ```